Carl von Horn (1903–1989)

 Major General Carl C:son von Horn (15 July 1903 – 13 March 1989) was a Swedish Army officer known for his service in various UN missions.
-He was the chief of United Nations Truce Supervision Organization in Palestine, the Supreme Commander of the United Nations Operation in the Congo during the Congo Crisis, and commander of United Nations Yemen Observation Mission in Yemen.
+He was the chief of United Nations Truce Supervision Organization in Palestine, the Force Commander of the United Nations Operation in the Congo during the Congo Crisis, and commander of United Nations Yemen Observation Mission in Yemen.

 Early life

-Von Horn was born on 15 July 1903 in Vittskövle, Sweden, the son of Ryttmästare Carl von Horn and his wife Martha (née Stjernswärd).
-His younger brother, Jan von Horn, also chose a military career and eventually became a colonel and military attaché in London and The Hague.
+Von Horn was born on 15 July 1903 in Vittskövle, Sweden, the son of Ryttmästare Carl von Horn (1876–1944) and his wife Martha (née Stjernswärd).
+His younger brother, Jan von Horn (1907–1987), also chose a military career and eventually became a colonel and military attaché in London and The Hague.
+His paternal uncle was the landowner and politician Hans von Horn (1871–1924), and his aunt was the novelist, dramatist, director, and theatre manager Brita von Horn (1886–1983).

 Career

 Swedish Army

 von Horn was commissioned as an officer in 1923 and was assigned to the Life Guards of Horse (K 1).
 He was promoted to captain of the General Staff in 1935 and served in the Swedish Army Service Troops in 1939.
 Von Horn was promoted to major of the General Staff Corps and the Defence Staff in 1942 and was director (byråchef) of the Royal Railway Board's military bureau.

 During World War II he helped organizing prisoner exchange between the Germans and the Allies, but also had to work with the Swedish extradition of Baltic soldiers.
 As a military man with a strong Anglo-Saxon ethos he called this "the most humiliating moment in modern Swedish history."
 Von Horn was promoted to lieutenant colonel in 1945 when he also became head of the Defence Staff's Communication Department.
 In 1947, von Horn was appointed military attaché in Oslo, and the following year he moved to Copenhagen where he had received a similar appointment.
 In 1949 he returned to Sweden and took a position at the Northern Småland Regiment (I 12) and the following year he was promoted to colonel and commander of Kronoberg Regiment (I 11) in Växjö.
 He stayed there for seven years; in 1957, he was appointed commander of Malmö Defence District (Fo 11).